Clinical Services

 Warm, professional support and care

-Therapeutic input, delivered by a team of specialists, is available either on a one to one basis, or is integrated into the curriculum and classroom life through liaison between therapists and teaching staff, in line with individual needs.
+Therapeutic input, delivered by a team of specialists, is either integrated into the curriculum and classroom life through liaison between therapists and teaching staff, or provided via small group or 1:1 sessions, in line with individual needs.

 "Once Z is in school he doesn’t have any anxiety as he has his quiet room to go to, the staff don’t make him feel anxious and he trusts them."